platformsh/platformsh-docs/docs/src/development/sanitize-db.md

 ---

 1. Take a [database dump](../configuration/services/mysql/_index.md#exporting-data).
 In this guide production data won't be altered, consider it merely as a safety precaution.
-Run `platform db:dump -e staging` to get a database dump of your staging environment,
-1. With Drupal, you can use [the `drush sql-sanitize` command](https://www.drupal.org/project/database_sanitize) to sanitize your database and get rid of sensitive, live, information.
+Run `platform db:dump -e staging` to get a database dump of your staging environment, To sanitize your database and get rid of sensitive, live information, use [the `drush sql-sanitize` command](https://www.drupal.org/project/database_sanitize).
 Add the sanitization of the database script in [your hook](../user_guide/reference/platform-app-yaml.html#hooks) for the non-production environment:

   ```yaml